 Processing Mesh Peering Open frames

-The mesh STA shall first verify that the mesh STA configuration signaled in the Mesh ID element and Mesh Configuration element of the Mesh Peering Open frame is identical to its own mesh STA configuration as specified in 11C.2.4 (Mesh STA configuration).
+The mesh STA shall first verify that the Mesh ID element and Mesh Configuration element of the Mesh Peering Open frame is identical to its own mesh STA configuration as specified in 11C.2.3 (Mesh Profile) and 11C.2.4 (Mesh STA configuration).
+If a mismatch is found the frame shall be rejected and the mesh peering establishment attempt shall be terminated.

-The mesh STA shall also verify that the mesh STA configuration is identical to the mesh STA configuration in either a Mesh Peering Open frame or a Mesh Peering Confirm frame received earlier for this mesh peering instance.
-If any of the verifications fails, the received Mesh Peering Open frame shall be rejected and mesh peering establishment attempt shall be terminated.

-In other cases, the mesh STA may accept the Mesh Peering Open frame.
+Otherwise, the mesh STA shall accept the Mesh Peering Open frame.
 The mesh peering instance state shall be updated to include the mesh peering instance identifier and other information from Mesh Configuration element.
 The mesh STA may also update the mesh peering state based on other parameters in the Mesh Peering Open frame.
 The Mesh Peering Open frames shall be passed to the corresponding Mesh Peering Management finite state machine for further processing.

 Modify section 11C.4.3.3.1 as indicated: